About the course

 The provision of supervision, where required, is subject to the following points:

-- The allocation of graduate supervision is the responsibility of the Faculty of Oriental Studies and the School of Interdisciplinary Area Studies (SIAS) and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
+- The allocation of graduate supervision is the responsibility of the Faculty of Oriental Studies and the Oxford School of Global and Area Studies (OSGA) and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.

-- Under exceptional circumstances a supervisor may be found outside the Faculty of Oriental Studies and the School of Interdisciplinary Area Studies (SIAS).
+- Under exceptional circumstances a supervisor may be found outside the Faculty of Oriental Studies and the Oxford School of Global and Area Studies (OSGA).

 All students are assigned a general supervisor at the start of term, who is usually a member of the core teaching staff on the MPhil in Modern South Asian Studies.
 The role of the general supervisor is to guide you through your course of study and assist you with written assessments.
 If your research interests fall outside the expertise of your general supervisor, she/he will assist you in identifying appropriate expertise within the university, and help you approach suitable scholars for supervision.

 Depending on the range of your research interests, therefore, it is possible for you to have more than one supervisor - a general supervisor who oversees your general academic progress, and a different supervisor for your thesis.
 Your supervisor(s) will discuss your progress, give you feedback on drafts (one full draft per assessment) and answer any questions before you submit work to Examination Schools.

 Language teaching will be provided in the Faculty of Oriental Studies.